opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 #### Image Spec

-Extend the Image Manifest with a refers field (existing registries should ignore this per OCI's extensibility requirement):
+For supporting existing registries, the Image Manifest is extended with a refers field (existing registries should ignore this per OCI's extensibility requirement):

 ```jsonc
 {